-Over the 12 years since the inception of the project, more than 320 replications of the basic hypothesis test have been accumulated.
-The composite result is a statistically highly significant departure from expectation of approximately 6 standard deviations.
-This strongly supports the formal hypothesis, and it provides a sound basis for deeper analysis using refined methods to reexamine the original findings and extend them using other methods.
+Over the 12 years since the inception of the project, hundreds of replications of the basic hypothesis test have been accumulated.
+The composite result is a statistically highly significant departure from expectation.
+This strongly supports the formal hypothesis, and it provides a sound basis for deeper analysis using refined methods to re-examine the original findings and extend them using other methods.
 (Nelson and Bancel, 2006; Nelson, 2008; Bancel and Nelson, 2008).
+Figure 4 shows the formal result, compared with a control background of simulations

 The bottom line for the GCP formal experiment is based on a concatenation of all events specified in the hypothesis registry.
 Of course we include both the hits and the misses - every event that is identified and registered is analyzed and reported.
 About 70% are positive in the sense they show deviations in the predicted direction, and between 15 and 20% are statistically significant at the 5% level.
 We identify engaging events of various kinds about 2 or 3 times per month on average for inclusion in the database.
-The following figure shows the combined result of 324 formal events as of July 2010.
+The combined result of 329 formal events as of September 2010 departs from expectation by 6.2 sigma, which means the odds against chance are a billion (10^{-9}) to one.